mossmatters/HybPiper/README.md

 `python get_seq_lengths.py baitfile.fasta namelist.txt dna > gene_lengths.txt`

 The script will output a table to `stdout`.
 The first line is a header containing the gene names.
 The second line contains the length of the reference for each gene.
 If there are multiple reference sequences for each gene, an average is reported.
-The remaining lines are the lengths recovered by the HybSeqPipeline for each sample, one sample per line (one column per gene).
+The remaining lines are the lengths recovered by the HybPiper for each sample, one sample per line (one column per gene).
 If the gene is missing, a 0 is indicated.

 A warning will print to stderr if any sequences are longer than 1.5x the average reference length for that gene.